Literatti: Fiction By Deslea

 She thinks it's because no one can imagine Narcissa loving a man of little means, or Lucius willingly raising another man's child.
 She had never believed it herself, and she has seen the best and brightest of him as well as the worst.

-be the other woman, then, Nymphadora?" he says with sudden good humour.
+"So you would be the other woman, then, Nymphadora?" he says with sudden good humour.
 "I didn't think you had it in you."

 She shrugs again.
 "For a greater cause."